vfp1/UPC-AIDL-VQA/README.md

 The Visual Question Answering (VQA) problems require the model to understand a text-based question, identify elements of an image, and evaluate how these two inputs relate to one another.
 Much of the progress in VQA parallels developments made in other problems, such as image captioning and textual question answering.

-Several models in deep learning have been developed ton combine computer vision components with NLP components in order to solve the VQA Challenge.
+Several models in deep learning have been developed to combine computer vision components with NLP components in order to solve the VQA Challenge.

 These models fit a particular design paradigm, with modules for question encoding, image feature extraction, fusion of the two (that could be powered with attention mechanisms) to finish with a classification task over the space of answer(s).

 ### IA TOOLS TO APPROACH VQA

 The method to approach VQA tasks then is based on three subcomponents:

 * Image Representations: creating representations for the image and question.
 * A Neural Network, to pass these representations through it, in order to create a co-dependent embedding;
 * Natural language answer generation by means of the use of a typical NLP processing path (tokenization and word-embedding)

-Finally both parts converge in one by concatenate it, and then the result is trained as an ensemble.
+Finally both parts converge in one by concatenation, and then the result is trained as an ensemble.

-## THE FIRST MODEL

-### DEVELOP ENVIRONMENT AND LIBS SUMMARY
+## DEVELOP ENVIRONMENT AND LIBS SUMMARY

 First, we will make a brief description of the environment used to develop, test and run the models.

-Two different kinds of environments has been used, on the idea to save the scarce computational resources on Google Cloud as much as possible for the with complete dataset model trains and final model tweaking.
+Two different kinds of environment have been used, on the idea to save the scarce computational resources on Google Cloud as much as possible for the complete dataset model trains and final model tweaking.

-The Develop tasks and first trail runs (few epochs just to see run ability and debug errors) of each model have been done on a laptop machine with Ubuntu 18.0 and TF/KERAS/PYTHON 3.0.
+The Develop tasks and first train runs (few epochs just to see run ability and debug errors) of each model have been done on a laptop machine with Ubuntu 18.0 and TF/KERAS/PYTHON 3.0.
 TensorFlow was compiled for the use of the internal GPU NVIDIA provided on this Laptop.

 At the beginning, due to GPU’s memory problems the Dataset used was a reduced subset of the original ones only containing a small sample of each of VQA datasets, normally 10.000 images (the size of the batch images can be selected at model by means of a predefined variable).
 After find the `fit_generator` and  `batch_generator` solution full dataset model has been trained.